digitopvn/diginext-docs/docs/contributing/development-environment-setup.md

 ## Authenticate with your Git Providers

 Assuming you are familiar with Git workflow and understand SSH keys, if not, [read here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).
 To pull and push to the Git repository, the keys on your machine have to match those in the Git provider's settings.
-The same applies to Diginext Server.
-In order to pull your git repositories for building container images, Diginext Server requires access to your repositories via SSH keys.
+The same applies to DXUP Server.
+In order to pull your git repositories for building container images, DXUP Server requires access to your repositories via SSH keys.

-### 1. Using Diginext Server auto-generated public key
+### 1. Using DXUP Server auto-generated public key

-Access Diginext Dashboard and navigate to “Settings” tab, you will see a PUBLIC KEY, copy and add it to your git repository settings.
+Access DXUP Dashboard and navigate to “Settings” tab, you will see a PUBLIC KEY, copy and add it to your git repository settings.

 ![public-key](./img/public-key.png)

-That’s it, Diginext Server will now has permissions to pull your repositories for building apps.
+That’s it, DXUP Server will now has permissions to pull your repositories for building apps.

-### 2. Connect git providers with Diginext Server with access token
+### 2. Connect git providers with DXUP Server with access token

 ![connect-git](./img/connect-git.png)

-Diginext only supports Github & Bitbucket integration at the moment, more to come in the future.
+DXUP only supports Github & Bitbucket integration at the moment, more to come in the future.

 **With GITHUB:**